How can I access and understand citation data?

 Why use them?

-• To enable fairer comparisons across disciplines and timeframes
+• They enable fairer comparisons across disciplines and timeframes

-• To add additional context to simple citation counts
+• They add context to raw citation counts

-• Recent publications may not have had enough time to accumulate citations
+• Recent publications may not yet have accumulated citations

 Want to learn more?